-After separation from the P-3, and stabilization of the sUAS occurs, the drone will descend to just below the height of the inflow layer.
+After separation from the P-3, and stabilization of the sUAS occurs, the drone will descend to just below the height of the inflow layer which will be estimated and known to the crew before the flight.
 The sUAS should fly the same pattern as the P-3 in the right panel of Figure 2.
-The ideal radius for the sUAS to start the module is 1.5 times the RMW, which can also be determined from the real-time TDR analysis from the first pass.
-Once at this radius and altitude, the drone will adjust its heading towards the rain free region between the rainbands.
+The ideal radius for the sUAS to start the module is 1.5 times the RMW, which can be estimated before the mission using available observations or determined from the real-time TDR analysis and flight-level data from the first pass.
+Once at this radius and altitude, the sUAS will adjust its heading towards the rain free region between the rainbands and follow the local tailwinds.

 The first option is for the sUAS to follow the local winds at the same altitude throughout the inflow trajectory.
 This option is to target air from downdrafts and to estimate parcel trajectories as air flows towards the hurricane eyewall.
-Ideally, as shown in Figure 2, the P-3 flies the same flight path as the sUAS (at a higher altitude), releasing sonde/AXBT combos, every 30 degrees azimuth.
+Ideally, as shown in Figure 2, the P-3 flies the same flight path as the sUAS (at a higher altitude), releasing sonde/AXBT combos (and potentially StreamSondes) at least every 30 degrees azimuth.
 This can be completed in between radial passes of standard flight patterns or right after the launch of the sUAS (preferred).
 If time remains once the sUAS reaches the eyewall, the mission can be converted to an eyewall module and/or sampling a mesovortex in the eye for a determination of eye-eyewall mixing.

 The second option is to have a stepped descent in the inflow layer.
 This option is to maximize sampling of the boundary layer for model evaluation and comparison.
-For the initial descent, the sUAS will maintain the following 4 flight altitudes for 4 min each.
+For the initial descent, the sUAS will maintain the following 4 flight altitudes.
+Times for each altitude will be dependent on which sUAS is flown.